LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 - save posts and comments you are creating as drafts to edit them later;

-Most clients for Lemmy currently offer the first points (with various degrees of completion), so there is nothing special about Raccoon for Lemmy, whereas the last ones are less common and are directed to more demanding users.
+Most clients for Lemmy currently offer the first points (with various degrees of completion), so there is nothing special about Raccoon, whereas the last ones are less common and are directed to more demanding users.

 Concerning customization, the ability to change some aspects like font face or size and app colors, vote format, bar transparency and so on was of paramount importance from the very beginning.
 Similarly, users should be able to use the